tralf-strues/mipt-2nd-semester-asm/nasm-linux/hash-table/README.md

 The word hovered on is 'door'.

 # Optimization
-TODO:
+First it is important to choose the way we test performance of the hash table.

 ## Choosing testing strategy
 ### Failed attempt #1
 Let's first try to analyze performance of the program on a txt file containing books "Harry Potter and the Chamber of Secrets", "Harry Potter and the Goblet of Fire", "Harry Potter and the Half-blood Prince", "Harry Potter and the Deathly Hallows" (30,684 lines and 2,646,069 characters total).

-Test time in average is TODO:
+Test time on average is TODO:
 ```
 Time: 2843.53 ms
 Time: 2699.05 ms